Grammar Level (K-6th Grade)

 All grammar level students will learn the same science subject.
-Over four years the students will cover Anatomy and Physiology, Astronomy and Botany, Chemistry and Physics, and Zoology using Apologia science curriculum.
+Over four years the students will cover Anatomy and Physiology, Astronomy and Botany, Zoology: Flying Creatures, and Zoology: Land Animals using Apologia science curriculum.
 Monday science classes include labs.

 In Studying Art Through the Masters - Drawing, students will focus on drawing.
 In the Color class, students will build on their knowledge of drawing and focus on color and themes.
 In addition to practicing with the materials and methods students study in class, they will also study the work of some of the Masters.
 Much of the class time will be studio time.
 We will attempt to give the children a comprehensive understanding and appreciation, not only of art, but also of the importance of observing God’s creation and translating it into something they can express on paper.
 Art is one of two possible electives for grammar students.

-At home, parents must teach students math (if not taken at CCA), spelling, and penmanship on their own.
-To help ensure that students are prepared well in the area of math, Horizon math classes are offered on Tuesdays/Thursdays at Village Church of Barrington.
+At home, parents must teach students math, and may choose to teach spelling and penmanship on their own.
+To help ensure that students are prepared well in the area of math, assignments from Horizons math are included on weekly spreadsheets.

 Guided Study Hall (Tuesdays)